 Tests

-Several tests were implemented on the improve of this application, not only to check quality of service metrics, but also to help on troubleshoot possible problems in the network.
+Several new service tests were implemented, not only to check quality of service metrics, but also to help troubleshoot possible problems in the network.
 These tests can be divided into two categories: intrusive and passive tests.
-The intrusive ones introduce packets in the network in order to evaluate what is happening in the moment.
-Passive tests are tests that run in the background, not noticed by the user, and don't need to introduce data in the network.
+The intrusive ones interact with the network in order to evaluate its real-time availability and performance.
+Passive tests are tests that run in the background, not noticed by the user, and do not need to directly interact with the network.
 Both tests retrieve important information about the surrounding networks and will be detailed in the subsection 4.4.

 The ArQoS Pocket app tests voice and data.
-Regarding voice, a voice call answer can be simulated, the call can be hang up or the in-call audio recorded to be analyzed after the results delivery to the management system, with PESQ or POLQA algorithms.
-Regarding, web browsing, Internet Control Message Protocol (ICMP), Round-Trip Time (RTT), portal logins and many more useful tests are implemented.
+Regarding voice, answering voice call can be simulated, the call can be hung up and the in-call audio can be recorded to be analyzed after the results delivery to the management system, with PESQ [84] or POLQA [85] algorithms.
+Regarding, the internet access service, Internet Control Message Protocol (ICMP), Round-Trip Time (RTT), portal logins and many more useful tests are implemented.